yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-multiparametricprogramming.md

 F = [F, 5 >= x >= -5];
 ````

 We will now solve this problem under the additional constraints that the input is quantized in steps of 1/3.
-This can easily be modelled in YALMIP using [ismember].
+This can easily be modelled in YALMIP using [ismember](/command/ismember).
 Note that this nonconvex operator introduces a lot of binary variables, and the MPC problem is most likely solved more efficiently using a [dynamic programming approach].

 ````matlab
 F = [F, ismember(U,[-1:1/3:1])];